krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

     cl add bundle [<address>::]<bundle> [<address>::]<worksheet>

-To copy all the items from a worksheet (except worksheet items) to another:
+To copy all the items from a worksheet (except nested worksheets) to another:

     cl wadd [<address>::]<worksheet> [<address>::]<worksheet>